The relative trace formula in electromagnetic scattering and boundary layer operators: Maxwell boundary layer operators

 and as a consequence

-We refer to \cite{mitrea1997}*{Lemma 5.10} for the proof of these statements in the $L^2$-setting but note that they extend by continuity to the function spaces we use.
+These are also manifestations of the Calderon projector being a projection mapping, i.e. $P_\pm^2 = P_\pm$.
+We refer to \cite{mitrea1997}*{Lemma 5.10} for these and more statements in the $L^2$-setting.
 Notice that we are using the opposite sign convention for $\tilde{\mathcal{S}}_{\lambda}$ than in \cite{mitrea1997}.